sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/machine-images/index.md

 - Ability to launch an AMI instance on EC2 with custom encryption [docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIEncryption.html#AMI-encryption-launch).

 Please refer to the official [CIS hardening guide](https://docs.k3s.io/security/hardening-guide) by k3s for more details and general tips on how to improve security of your cluster.

+> NOTE: See [Sourcegraph Vulnerability Management Policy](https://handbook.sourcegraph.com/departments/engineering/dev/policies/vulnerability-management-policy/#vulnerability-service-level-agreements) to learn more about our vulnerability and patching policy as well as the current[vulnerability service level agreements](https://handbook.sourcegraph.com/departments/engineering/dev/policies/vulnerability-management-policy/#vulnerability-service-level-agreements).

 ## Additional resources